nounsDAO/nouns-tech/dynamic-quorum/README.md

 ## Simple Summary

-A dynamic vote quorum that adjusts as a function of for/against votes, allowing uncontested proposals to pass at a minimum defined quorum, while requiring higher assurance on contested proposals.
+A dynamic vote quorum that adjusts as a function of against votes, allowing uncontested proposals to pass at a minimum defined quorum, while requiring higher assurance on contested proposals.

 ## Abstract